Psychologist on the Central Coast

 We clarify what you'd like to be different over the next few months and what "improvement" would look like for you.

-Towards the end of this session — or early in the second — we usually introduce the first practical strategies so you have something useful to take away early on.
+Towards the end of this session, or early in the second, we usually introduce the first concrete strategies so you have something useful to take away early on.

 Building momentum